Andrew Johnson Building: Hotel

 Perhaps the most well-known stay at the Andrew Johnson Hotel was that of country music singer Hank Williams, who spent the last night of his life at the hotel, and whose death is the source of numerous stories and local legends in Knoxville.
 Williams and his driver, Charles Carr, checked into the hotel on the evening of December 31, 1952.
 At some point during the night, Williams grew ill and began convulsing, and a doctor called to the hotel gave Williams injections of Vitamin B12 and morphine.
 At 10:45 P.M., Williams and Carr checked out and headed north for Canton, Ohio, where Williams was scheduled to perform the next day.
 By the time car reached Oak Hill, West Virginia, around dawn of the following morning, however, Williams had died.

 Throughout much of the 1930s, radio station WNOX broadcast from the Andrew Johnson's 17th floor.
 The station's popular show, Mid-Day Merry-Go-Round, had featured performers such as Roy Acuff and Homer and Jethro, and listeners in downtown Knoxville frequented the hotel to see the show's broadcasts.
 By the late 1930s, the station was drawing some 1,000 fans to the station each day, flooding the hotel's elevators.
 After guests began to complain, the hotel's management asked the station to move.

 In the 1940s, R. J. Reynolds, Jr. (1906–1964), the son of the tobacco magnate, purchased the Andrew Johnson.
 After his death, his widow maintained ownership until 1973.
 By this time, Knoxville's Hyatt Regency (now the Knoxville Marriott) had usurped the Andrew Johnson as the city's premier hotel, and the Andrew Johnson began to decline.
 The hotel changed owners several times throughout the 1970s, during which time it sometimes served to handle overflow student housing from the nearby University of Tennessee.
 In the 1980s, the building was renovated as an office building by the Aetna Casualty & Surety Company.

 Offices

 The Andrew Johnson Building had 140000 sqft of office space and housed offices for Knox County for many years.
 The primary occupant was Knox County Schools, the offices of which utilized fourteen of the building's eighteen floors.
 The building also housed the Finance, Property Development, and Telecommunications offices of the county's Public Building Authority, human resource offices for the Knox County Sheriff's Department, and the county's Probation and Pre-Trial services.

 Conversion back to hotel

 In 2017, BNA Associates announced plans to convert the structure back to a hotel.
 The plans were approved in 2020.
-As of 2022, the county offices have been almost entirely vacated in preparation for the extensive renovations.
+By 2022, the county offices had been entirely vacated in preparation for the extensive renovations.
+As of 2024, work on the hotel, set to be named Hotel Americana, has not yet begun.